 The Corporation receives funding under contracts and agreements from the Participating States.
 Payments received under these arrangements are subject to audit by each Participating State.
 Upon audit, if discrepancies are discovered, the Corporation could be held responsible for reimbursing the amount in question.
-As of the date of this report, no audit has been requested by any of the Participating States.
+As of the date of this report, no audits have been requested by the Participating States.